50 Signs of Poor Health Men Should Never Ignore

-You start going to the bathroom more frequently.
+Going to the bathroom more than usual

 Frequent trips to the bathroom could mean you're getting those eight glasses of water a day in, but it could also potentially be a sign of diabetes.
 When your kidneys can't handle all the excess glucose in your blood, they get rid of it through your urine, says the Mayo Clinic.
 Because the process makes you feel dehydrated, it causes you to guzzle down more water and pee more often.